moontowncitizen/constitutional_courier/README.md

 - iced library for rust
 - Inspired by the need for accessible constitutional texts
 - Thanks to JesseKPhillips for their constitution texts on github https://github.com/JesseKPhillips/USA-Constitution
-- Thanks to m-casanova for the font https://github.com/JesseKPhillips/USA-Constitution
-- Thanks

 ## Contact